FrontValue/Javascript-basics-training/assignments/wishlist/Assignment bonus.md

 > - Make sure every product has a unique id

 Once implemented above functionality let's start testing the application by:
-- Verifying all functionalities are still behaving as in assignment 1
+- Verifying all functionalities are still behaving as in assignment bonus
 - When adding a product you should see it in the products list and you should be able to add it to the wishlist
 - You can't add 2 products with the same name
 - You can't add a product with an empty name
-- When refreshing the page the exact same state should be shown on the screen